-f) For contracts for any of the following:

-(i) legal representation by a lawyer within the meaning of Article 1 of Council Directive 77/249/EEC of 22 March 1977 to facilitate the effective exercise by lawyers of freedom to provide services144;

-(ii) legal advice given in the preparation of the proceedings referred to above or where there is tangible indication and high probability that the matter to which the advice relates will become the subject of such proceedings, provided that the advice is given by a lawyer within the meaning of Article 1 of Directive 77/249/EEC;

-(iii) for arbitration and conciliation services;

-(iv) document certification and authentication services which must be provided by notaries.
-For legal services not covered under point f), the contracting authority may use the simplifiedprocedure, whatever is the estimated value of the contract145.

-g) For contracts declared to be secret or for contracts whose performance must be accompanied by special security measures, in accordance with the administrative provisions in force or when the protection of the essential interests of the European Union so requires, provided the essential interests concerned cannot be guaranteed by other measures; these measures may consist of requirements to protect the confidential nature of information which the contracting authority makes available in the procurement procedure.

-h) For financial services in connection with the issue, sale, purchase or transfer of securities or other financial instruments within the meaning of Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments amending Council Directives 85/611/EEC and 93/6/EEC and Directive 2000/12/EC of the European Parliament and of the Council and repealing Council Directive 93/22/EEC146, central bank services and operations conducted with the European Financial Stability Facility and the European Stability Mechanism.

-i) Loans, whether or not in connection with the issue, sale, purchase or transfer of securities or other financial instruments.

-j) For the purchase of public communication networks and electronic communications services within the meaning of Directive 2002/21/EC of the European Parliament and of the Council of 7 March 2002 on a common regulatory framework for electronic communications networks and services (Framework Directive)147.
+- f) For contracts for any of the following: - (i) legal representation by a lawyer within the meaning of Article 1 of Council Directive 77/249/EEC of 22 March 1977 to facilitate the effective exercise by lawyers of freedom to provide services 144; - (ii) legal advice given in the preparation of the proceedings referred to above or where there is tangible indication and high probability that the matter to which the advice relates will become the subject of such proceedings, provided that the advice is given by a lawyer within the meaning of Article 1 of Directive 77/249/EEC; - (iii) for arbitration and conciliation services; - (iv) document certification and authentication services which must be provided by notaries.
+For legal services not covered under point f), the contracting authority may use the simplified procedure, whatever is the estimated value of the contract 145. - g) For contracts declared to be secret or for contracts whose performance must be accompanied by special security measures, in accordance with the administrative provisions in force or when the protection of the essential interests of the European Union so requires, provided the essential interests concerned cannot be guaranteed by other measures; these measures may consist of requirements to protect the confidential nature of information which the contracting authority makes available in the procurement procedure. - h) For financial services in connection with the issue, sale, purchase or transfer of securities or other financial instruments within the meaning of Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments amending Council Directives 85/611/EEC and 93/6/EEC and Directive 2000/12/EC of the European Parliament and of the Council and repealing Council Directive 93/22/EEC 146, central bank services and operations conducted with the European Financial Stability Facility and the European Stability Mechanism. - i) Loans, whether or not in connection with the issue, sale, purchase or transfer of securities or other financial instruments. - j) For the purchase of public communication networks and electronic communications services within the meaning of Directive 2002/21/EC of the European Parliament and of the Council of 7 March 2002 on a common regulatory framework for electronic communications networks and services (Framework Directive)147. - k) Services provided by an international organisation where it cannot participate in competitive procedures according to its statute or act of establishment.

-145 Annex I to the Financial Regulation, point 38(4).
+Annex I to the Financial Regulation, point 38(4).